ExpressionEngine/ExpressionEngine-User-Guide/docs/development/modules.md

 - HTML String
 - Using Views

 The `setBody()` method is smart enough to know what you're trying to do.
 If you pass a single parameter to the method such as `$this->setBody($myString)`, the method knows you are only passing a single string to be rendered on your page.
-However, if you pass multiple parameters such as `$this->setBody('McpIndex', $variables);`, the method knows that you are passing a View and an array of variables that should be passed to the View.
+However, if you pass multiple parameters such as `$this->setBody('Index', $variables);`, the method knows that you are passing a View and an array of variables that should be passed to the View.

 Continue reading to see examples of how to use these two options.